UofT-UTSC-CS-sandbox/quickbytes/README.md

 # QuickBytes 🍔

+__NOTE__: Our CI/CD pipeline for A2 was performed on GitLab and can be accessed [here](https://gitlab.com/johnguirgis/quickbytes).
+The application is deployed [here](https://main--quickbytes-app.netlify.app/).

 ## Overview
 Welcome to QuickBytes, the innovative solution designed to revolutionize how university students access food and drinks from on-campus establishments.
 Our application bridges the gap between convenience, community support, and safety by allowing students to place delivery orders without leaving their study spots.